ForceManager/fm-form-template/forms.md

 fm-cli deploy
 ```

-To deploy the code to the standar ForceManager server form fragments https://fmfragments.s3.amazonaws.com/fmfragments/code/{GUID}
+To deploy the code to the standard ForceManager server form fragments https://fmfragments.s3.amazonaws.com/fmfragments/code/{GUID}
 Not working yet.

 ### Manually